jreisinger/docs/notes/go/http-servers.md

 func ListenAndServe(address string, h Handler) error
 ```

-## `ListenAndServe`

-* function that runs forever until it fails (always with a non-nil error)
+* `ListenAndServer` function runs forever until it fails (always with a non-nil error)
 * requires an instance of the `Handler` interface to which all requests should be dispatched

+Shop is a simple example e-shop selling shoes and socks.

 ```
-// Shop - a super simple e-shop showing price of shoes and socks package main
+// Shop v1
+package main

 import (